 However, expenses may be denied upon review by Business Office staff.

 Reasonable business-related expenses, including tips, for food and beverages furnished to third parties are reimbursable when the following guidelines are met – (1) there is more than a general expectation of deriving some current or future benefit for the University (2) the employee is actively engaged in a business meeting or activity necessary to the performance of the employee's job duties and (3) there is a clear business purpose.

 No reimbursement will be made for a meal that is provided as part of a conference registration fee.

 The following information is required when submitting an expense for reimbursement of entertainment related meals:

-Travelers will be reimbursed at the actual, reasonable single room rate for University business that is 100 miles or more from the traveler's primary work assignment.
+Travelers will be paid up to $96 per night while traveling on University business that is 100 miles or more from the traveler's primary work assignment.

 The University does not provide coverage for loss, damage or repairs to personal vehicles of employees when used in conjunction with University travel.
 Likewise, the University is not responsible for the loss of or damage to any personal property stored in the vehicle.